 Step 3: Create Content That Naturally Guides the Next Step

-The flow contains the magic.
+The key is creating a logical path that moves users from one stage to the next.
 Every section should have a sensible “next step” included.

 - A more thorough MOFU tutorial should be linked from an awareness blog post.